carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 Theoretically we can define all SPIR-V types using MLIR extensible type system, but other than representational purity, it does not buy us more.
 Instead, we need to maintain the code and invest in pretty printing them.
-So we prefer to use builtin/standard types if possible.
+So we prefer to use builtin types if possible.

-The SPIR-V dialect reuses standard integer, float, and vector types:
+The SPIR-V dialect reuses builtin integer, float, and vector types:

 Specification                        | Dialect
 :----------------------------------: | :-------------------------------: